a-devops-guy/docker-magento/README.md

 4. Add entry to locahost with DNS www.magento-dev.com
 5. run docker compose

-### This will set up the end to end magento 2.3 service for development.
-Later you can git pull change to magento folder located under /var/www/html/magento
+### This will set up the end to end magento 2.4 service for development.
+Later you can git pull your code to magento folder located under /var/www/html/magento

 ### Default Credentials for services
 1. Magento Backend - http://www.magento-dev.com/admin - magento:Magento@123